DizNicolasAmor/interviews-practice/DATA-STRUCTURES.md

 Is similar to a Queue, but in this case, every element inside the priority queue has a priority value associated with it.
 The priority of the elements in a priority queue determines the order in which elements are served.
 If in any case the elements have same priority, they are served in the same way as a normal Queue.

+**When to use a Priority queue?**

+- When you need to get the next element with most priority.
+- When dealing with "next best" or "next worse" searches.

+**Examples**

+- Used in Minimum Spanning Tree (MST) algorithm.
+- Used in Huffman coding (for lossless data compression).

 ### Set

 A set is a data structure that can store any number of unique values in any order you wish.